-''' -- Associated activities are visible within the practice. self.allElements(ActivityAssociation)->forAll (a | (self.allElements(Activity)- >includes(a.end1) or self.allElements(ActivitySpace)->includes(a.end1)) and (self.allElements(Activity)->includes(a.end2) or self.allElements(ActivitySpace)- >includes(a.end2))) '''
+-- Associated activities are visible within the practice. self.allElements(ActivityAssociation)->forAll (a | self.allElements(Activity)->includesAll (a.end))

+-- The activities and the activity spaces associated by the activity manifests of -- the practice are all visible within the practice. self.allElements(ActivityManifest)->forAll (am | self.allElements(Activity)->includesAll (am.activity) and self.allElements(ActivitySpace)->includes (am.activitySpace))

-''' -- All alphas and work products involved in actions of activities are self.allElements(Activity)->forAll (a | a.action->forAll ( ac | self.allElements(WorkProduct)->includesAll (ac.workProduct) and self.allElements(Alpha)->includesAll (ac.alpha)) '''
+-- All activities' input and output work products and input and output alphas are -- available within the practice. self.allElements(Activity)->forAll (a | self.allElements(WorkProduct)->includesAll (a.inputWorkProduct) and self.allElements(WorkProduct)->includesAll (a.outputWorkProduct) and self.allElements(Alpha)->includesAll (a.inputAlpha) and self.allElements(Alpha)->includesAll (a.outputAlpha))